RichardShi1/RichardShi1/README.md

 👋 Hi, I’m Richard!
-Currently, I work in quality assurance and project management within the Defence industry. <br>
+Currently, I work in quality project management within the Defence Industry. <br>

 📊 I'm excited to transition into data analytics, and aim to demonstrate my proficiency in data cleaning, analysis, and visualisation through this Github repository. <br>